 PalateFresh fruit with a lively supple richness on the palate and a lingering, crisp finish.
 Long and delicate.

 RegionLenswood, Adelaide Hills

 Variety100% Sauvignon blanc

 Crush, destem, gently air bag press.
 Clear settle juice and cold ferment to dryness.
-Our approach is to retain the fresh aromatics of the fruit and not to generate any harsh extractives which produce coarsness on the palate.
-Bottled on 24 July 2007
+Our approach is to retain the fresh aromatics of the fruit and not to generate any harsh extractives which produce coarseness on the palate.

 At its aromatic, fresh peak in the first two years but, following the pattern of previous vintages, will develop the mineral character of classically aged Sauvignon over a decade or so.